Flight Attendant Job InterviewsSee Your Ad Here

 - Are your immunizations current for specific travel?

 - Do you have a current aviation ID card, such as Universal, Air Routing, or IBAC?

 - Do you have reliable transportation to and from the airport or our facility?

 - Have you ever worked as a Flight Attendant before?

 - Do you speak a foreign language (if applicable to the company's operation)?

 - Do you have a credit card for travel expenses until reimbursement?

 Other requests or discussion topics during an interview include:

+The Avjobs Applicant System has an Online Interavtive Practice Interview to help polish your interviewing skills.
 Spending 30 minutes a week practicing your interview skills is critical.
 The staff at Avjobs along with other industry wide personnel offices agree, the interview can make or break an applicant regardless of experience or training.
 It has been the experience of Avjobs and its employees that there is a "best" preparatory procedure for interviews.

-The Avjobs "Online Practice Interview" section describes this preparatory process and provides tools and tips for you to be at your best.
-The "Online Practice Interview" includes audio, video and hundreds of sample questions.
+The Avjobs Online Interavtive Practice Interview section describes this preparatory process and provides tools and tips for you to be at your best.
+The Online Interavtive Practice Interview includes audio and hundreds of sample questions.
 So turn up your sound and practice those interview skills.